Elive/synthwave-player/README.md

 Simply put, this is the **most enjoyable** music player ever made.

-It is a self-hosted, open-source, web-based music _(and video?)_ player application that streams your local music library with a beautiful synthwave / retrowave / outrun / neon-style aesthetic.
+It is a self-hosted, open-source, web-based music _(WIP and video)_ player application that streams your local music library with a beautiful synthwave / retrowave / outrun / neon-style aesthetic.
 Using your music collection to be a private streaming service or just a personal player, giving you complete control over your listening experience without distractions.

-_Note: Video player support implementation planned_

 <!-- Intro Image -->
 <img src="media/synthwave-player-multiple-interfaces.webp" alt="Synthwave Player - Multiple Interfaces">